-Problem Possible Causes and Action Po ower Supply Power does not turn on.
+Problem Possible Causes and Action Po Power Supply Power does not turn on.
 The battery may not be oriented correctly (page 38).
 The battery may be dead.
 Charge the battery (page 36).
 If the battery goes dead soon after being charged, it means the battery has reached the end of its life and needs to be replaced.
-Purchase a separately available CASIO NP-40 rechargeable lithium ion battery.
+Purchase a separately available CASIO NP-20 rechargeable lithium ion battery.
 Camera suddenly powers down.
-Auto Power Off may have activated (page 45).
+Auto Power Off may have activated (page 44).
 Turn power back on.
 The battery may be dead.
 Charge the battery (page 36).
 The camera's protection function may have activated because camera temperature is too high.
 Turn off the camera and wait until it cools down before trying to use it again.
 Power does not turn off.
 Nothing happens when a button is pressed.
-Remove the battery from the camera and then reinsert it. lma age Recording Image is not recorded when the shutter button is pressed.
+Remove the battery from the camera and then reinsert it.
+Image Recording Image is not recorded when the shutter button is pressed.
 If the camera is in the PLAY mode, press [ Auto Focus does not focus properly.
 If the lens is dirty, clean it off.
 The subject may not be in the center of the focus frame when you compose the image.
 The subject you are shooting may not be a type that is not compatible with Auto Focus (page 67).
 Use manual focus (page 123).
 You may be moving the camera when shooting.
 Try shooting with Anti Shake (page 102) or use a tripod.
 You may be using Quick Shutter and pressing the shutter button all the way, resulting in poor focus.
 Half-press the shutter button and allow enough time for Auto Focus to focus.

 Problem Possible Causes and Action The subject is out of focus in the recorded image.
 The image may not be focused properly.
 When composing the image, make sure the subject is located inside the focus frame.
 The flash does not fire.
 If Camera powers down during self-timer countdown.
 The battery may be dead.
-Charge the battery (page 36). out of focus.
-2) You may be using the macro mode for scenery or portraits.
-Use Aut portrait shots (page 116).
-3) You may be trying to use Auto Focus or the Infinity mode when shooting a close-up shot.
-Use the There is a vertical line on the monitor screen.
+Charge the battery (page 36).
+The monitor screen image is out of focus.
+You may be using Manual Focus and have not focused the image.
+Focus the image (page 123).
+You may be using the macro mode for scenery or portraits.
+Use Auto Focus for scenery and portrait shots (page 116).
+You may be trying to use Auto Focus or the Infinity mode when shooting a close-up shot.
+Use the Macro mode for close ups (page 117).
+There is a vertical line on the monitor screen.
 Shooting a very brightly lit subject can cause a vertical band to appear in the monitor screen image.
 This is a CCD phenomenon known as "vertical smear", and does not indicate malfunction of the camera.
 Note that vertical smear is not recorded with the image in the case of a snapshot, but it is recorded in the case of a movie.
 There is digital noise in images.
 1) Sensitivity may have been increased automatically for a dark subject, which increases the chance of digital noise.
 Use a light or some other means to illuminate the subject.
-2) You may be attempting to shoot in a dark location while " (Flash Off) is selected as the flash mode, which can increase digital noise and make images appear coarse.
+2) You may be attempting to shoot in a dark location while 1 (Flash Off) is selected as the flash mode, which can increase digital noise and make images appear coarse.
 In this case, change to a different flash mode (page 71) or use lights for illumination.
-3) Flash assist or dynamic range may be enabled for snapshots, which can cause an increase in digital noise.
+3) Flash assist may be enabled for snapshots, which can cause an increase in digital noise.
 Use a light or some other means to illuminate the subject.